22A31A05A9/College-Website/README.md

 And designing all the pages and later coding them
 I have deployed this in sunlight hosting our web url: karthik.csepragati.com

+in this repository i have not given you the photos
+If you want the full working website you can contact me through my mail: reach.karthik.khandavalli@gmail.com